ITV plc: Proposed sale

 On 23 November 2024, Sky News reported that CVC Capital Partners, TF1 Group, RedBird Capital Partners, All3Media, Mediawan and KKR had been linked to a potential takeover bid for ITV plc and a possible break-up of core assets such as ITV Studios and ITVX.

 On 30 January 2025, Reuters reported that RedBird IMI were in early-stage talks with ITV plc to merge the All3Media and ITV Studios production businesses.

 In April 2025, the Financial Times reported that Banijay Entertainment was considering making an offer to acquire ITV Studios or, alternatively, the company as a whole.

 On 7 November 2025, ITV confirmed it was in talks to sell its media and entertainment division (which includes the TV channels and ITVX) to Comcast subsidiary Sky for £1.6 billion.
-ITV Studios would not be included.
+ITV Studios and ITV plc itself would not be included.
+The acquisition was announced on 6 July 2026, with Sky's Love Productions to be sold to ITV Studios.
+Sky has committed to spend £2.1bn on ITV Studios content between 2028 and 2032 as part of the deal, which is expected to require regulatory approval from the Competition and Markets Authority and Ofcom.
+The deal would see ITV's 40% stake in ITN split equally between Sky and ITV, with Sky committing to maintain "distinct editorial identities" for Sky News and the ITN-produced ITV News until 2030 at the earliest.
+The ITV brand would be used by both companies under a "brand co-existence agreement".

 Operations

 Organisation

 ITV plc is divided into two divisions: